December 18, 2023. 9 a.m. – 3 p.m. Eastern Time Zone (Live, Interactive Webinar)

 1) Which licensures are these clock hours approved for?

-2) Will this workshop only be held as a webinar?
+2) Will this workshop only be held as a live, interactive webinar?

-3) If the workshop is presented in both a live, interactive webinar and as an in-person training, can I take this workshop in a hybrid fashion (e.g., take the webinar portion in the morning, and later attend the in-person workshop in the afternoon?)
+3) If the workshop is presented in both a live, interactive webinar and as an in-person training, will this workshop be offered in a hybrid fashion (e.g., open to either those attending in person or via webinar simultaneously)?

 No!
 We currently do not have approval for the hybrid format, nor are we seeking approval for the hybrid format.
 Therefore, the entire workshop must be taken either as a live, interactive webinar or as an in-person live workshop, and will only be offered as such.